cardillan/mindcode/doc/syntax/SYNTAX.markdown

 The last two examples show the loss of precision when the number needs to be encoded using exponential notation.

-[^1]: the rules are applied to the absolute value on the number being encoded.
-When the number is negative, a minus sign is then prepended to the encoded representation .

 ### Binary and hexadecimal literals

 Mindustry also supports hexadecimal and binary representation for integers: